levito/tt-rss-feedly-theme/README.md

 ### Is there a way to quickly switch between light and night mode?
 Yes, this theme is compatible with the [*toggle_night_mode* plugin by ltGuillaume](https://github.com/ltGuillaume/FeedMei/tree/main/plugins.local).
 If you selected either a regular or a *night* color variant, you can toggle back and forth by hitting `a N`.
 If you want your OS/browser to control this, select an *auto* color variant.

+### Why did you change the license?
+I want this theme to have a proper, well-recognized license to make it clear and easy for others to use this code as source or part of their work.
+In contrast to the previously used WTFPL, the MIT license is very popular, permissive, short and clear.
+Please include the license with the copyright notice in any copy or fork.

 ## Screenshots

 This is a selection to give you an impression of what to expect.